-February is heart month, and Gixo is hosting a Heart Walk on February 10th to benefit Go Red for Women, a cause created by the American Heart Association to raise awareness about cardiovascular disease.
 Did you know heart disease is the number one killer of women in America?
-Do not worry, Gixo has your back.
-Check out some tips to keep your heart healthy and strong.
+Here are some tips to keep your heart healthy and strong.

 What is Cardiovascular Fitness?

-- Get in Your Aerobic Minutes.
 Just 21 minutes a day or 150 minutes per week of moderate intensity exercise is a great start.
 And remember ALL movement counts.
 This recommendation from the AHA and the CDC are daily minimums to help prevent cardiovascular disease, risk of stroke and diabetes.
 If you want to do more go for it.
 Pressed for time?
 Divide up those minutes throughout the day.
-Checkout Gixo’s 15 minute Indoor Cardio class, guaranteed to get that heart rate up.
+Check out Gixo’s 15-minute Indoor Cardio class, guaranteed to get that heart rate up.